BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

 │ 76
 ```

-Finally, note that compressing an already-compressed envelope, or uncompressing an already uncompressed envelope, has no effect.
+Finally, note that compressing an already-compressed envelope, or decompressing an already decompressed envelope, has no effect.